EndPointCorp/end-point-blog/2024/12/learning-vue-3-composables-by-creating-invoice-generator.md

 ### Rendering the Invoice with Composable Functions

-We create `InvoiceGenerator.vue` SFC component to use the `useInvoice` composable we created.
-We use `<script setup>` for importing and using the composable.  `<script setup>` helps in using [Composition API](https://vuejs.org/guide/extras/composition-api-faq.html) inside SFCs instead of Options API, using `<script setup>` syntax helps in removing boilerplate code, ability to declare porps and emitted events and [many more advantages](https://vuejs.org/api/sfc-script-setup#script-setup).
+We create the `InvoiceGenerator.vue` SFC component to use the `useInvoice` composable we created.
+We use `<script setup>` for importing and using the composable.  `<script setup>` helps in using the [Composition API](https://vuejs.org/guide/extras/composition-api-faq.html) inside SFCs instead of the Options API.
+Using `<script setup>` syntax helps in removing boilerplate code while providing the ability to declare props, emitted events and [many more advantages](https://vuejs.org/api/sfc-script-setup#script-setup).

 ```html
 <!-- InvoiceGenerator.vue-->